je-repo/fitnessapp/README.md

 #### helpers.py

 helpers.py contains support functions that are imported in app.py for reuse.
 This facilitates the DRY (Don't Repeat Yourself) principle.
-Functions in this file are referenced from CS50's problem set 9 - Finance.
+Some functions in this file are referenced from CS50's problem set 9 - Finance.

 helpers.py includes the following functions:
 - error_message(message, code=400)